XoEVOoX/ai-prompts/README.md

-# Programming Navigator Gem - AI Custom Instructions Collection
+# Programming Navigator- AI Custom Instructions Collection

 This repository contains a collection of carefully crafted **custom instructions** (system prompts) for various AI models, transforming them into a **Programming Navigator**, your strict but effective programming mentor.